kemley76/game-of-life-x64/README.md

 ![example](https://github.com/user-attachments/assets/714af2e5-b809-48d8-bc0d-fe96226d041f)

 ## Why?
-I made this as fun way to learn the basics of x64 assembly and syscalls
+I made this as fun way to learn the basics of x64 assembly, `gdb`, and syscalls

 ## How to run
 ```bash